LinkedInAttic/inject/README.markdown

 Also Starring
 ===
 * Porthole: Cross Domain Communication
-* PersistJS: LocalStorage and More
 * lscache: LocalStorage
 * JSON: Stringy Object Deliciousness
 * Google Closure Compiler

-Live Awesomeness
-===
-These pages are viewable in the [gh-pages branch](https://github.com/Jakobo/inject/tree/gh-pages).
-CoralCDN provides the second domain which is a might-handy CDN simulation given it's actually a CDN for the alternate domain.

 Test Server
 ===